How many Skid Clamps do I need to hold my Heli?

 First, check to see that you've got the right Skid Clamps for your particular skids.
 There are two ways to do this.
 First, have a look at the

 "What size Fits My Heli page."
 Second, you can measure your skids and see if the diameter (or Nominal Height, in the case of Goblin-style CF skids) is near the dimensions shown on the Tech Specs page.
 If your skids are a close match for the nominal dimensions, but the Clamps just feel too tight, here's a trick.
 Back off the mounting screws 1/4 turn.
 See if that helps.
 Loosening the mounting screws a small amount lets the Clamp base flex and makes opening and closing much easier.
 Conversely, if you want to tighten them up a bit, increase the tightness of the mounting screws.
+The second adjustment you can make it to remove some or all of the 1mm high rib between the grippers in the Clamp base.
+It'll make a huge difference and make 'too tight' Clamps easier top open and close.

 My Skid Clamps seem too loose.